The story of a forgotten America.

-The Skyline Preparation Plant is an abandoned coal preparation facility in Breathitt County, Kentucky.
+The Sierra Preparation Plant is an abandoned coal preparation facility in Breathitt County, Kentucky.

-The Skyline Preparation Plant was constructed in 1953 by the United Electric Coal Company, a subsidiary of Island Creek Coal Company, which strip-mined from nearby mountains.
-5 6 The company utilized a large Bucyrus-Erie shovel, the “Star Knocker,” to strip overburden from nearby hills for coal around Evanston.
+The Skyline Preparation Plant, constructed in 1950-53 by the United Electric Coal Company, a subsidiary of Island Creek Coal Company, which strip-mined from nearby mountains.
+5 6 7 The company utilized a large Bucyrus-Erie shovel, the “Star Knocker,” to strip overburden from nearby hills for coal around Evanston.
 Coal was shipped out via the Chesapeake & Ohio Railroad Dawkins Subdivision.
-By the late 1970s, the Marty Corporation operated Skyline, followed by Utal Internation’s Sierra Coal and Consolidation Coal.
+The tipple was also used periodically by Evanston Coal & Land and Big Creek Development and was demolished by the early 1970s.
+7

 Share